Conversations with Eric Sim

 How did earning your CFA impact your career trajectory?

 It really helped me pivot from banking to a portfolio career – I became a professional speaker because of CFA.
-They have invited me to different places, including Beijing, Bahrain, and Bangalore, to speak on the key skills to being successful.
+They have invited me to different places, including Beijing, Bahrain, and Bangalore, to give speeches about the key skills to being successful.
 I am glad this helped me establish a global network of CFA charterholders.

 How have your career ambitions changed since you first joined the workforce?